 - Families for Life Small Steps (1 – 4 years).
 This is a 5-week programme for children and their parent/carer

-Delivery options for a Families for Life programme
+Delivery options for a Families for Life programmes

-- Run the programme with one member of staff from school supported by one of our health improvement officers (school staff need to have been trained or attend Families for Life training).
+- Run the programme with one member of staff from school supported by one of our Family Kitchen tutor (school staff need to have been trained or attend Families for Life training).

 For central training visit the training channel on IslingtonCS.